Probabilistic Embeddings for Cross-Modal Retrieval: Experimental Protocol Details

 \subsection{Plausible Match R-Precision (PMRP) details}

 In this work, we seek more reliable sources of pairwise similarity measurements through class and attribute labels on images.
-For example, on CUB caption dataset, we have established the positivity of pairs by the criterion that a pair $(i,c)$ is positive if and only if both elements in the pair belong to the same bird class.
-Similarly, on COCO caption dataset, we judge the positivity through the multiple class labels (80 classes total) attached per image: a pair $(i,c)$ is positive if and only if the binary class vectors for the two instances, $y^i,y^c\in \{0,1\}^{80}$, differ at most at $\zeta$ positions (Hamming Distance).
+For example, on the CUB caption dataset, we have established the positivity of pairs by the criterion that a pair $(i,c)$ is positive if and only if both elements in the pair belong to the same bird class.
+Similarly, on the COCO caption dataset, we judge the positivity through the multiple class labels (80 classes total) attached per image: a pair $(i,c)$ is positive if and only if the binary class vectors for the two instances, $y^i,y^c\in \{0,1\}^{80}$, differ at most at $\zeta$ positions (Hamming Distance).
+In MS-COCO 5k test images, 48 images do not have instance labels; we omit them during the evaluation.
 Note that because we use R-Precision, the ratio of positive items in top-$r$ retrieved items where $r$ is the number of the ground-truth matches, increasing $\zeta$ will make $r$ larger, and will penalize methods more, which retrieve irrelevant items.

-In Figure~\ref{fig:supp_num_categories_coco}, we visualize the number of distinct categories per image in MS-COCO validation set.
-In the figure, we can observe that about the half of images have more than two categories.
-To avoid penalty caused by almost neglectable objects (as shown in Figure~\ref{fig:supp_pmrp}), we set $\zeta = 2$ for measuring PMRP score.
+In Figure~\ref{fig:supp_num_categories_coco}, we visualize the number of distinct categories per image in the MS-COCO validation set.
+In the figure, we can observe that about the half of the images have more than two categories.
+To avoid penalty caused by almost neglectable objects (as shown in Figure~\ref{fig:supp_pmrp}), we set $\zeta = 2$ for measuring the PMRP score.
 For PMRP with different $\zeta$ rather than 2, results can be found in \S\ref{sec:supp-moreresults}.